-An honest and sincere journey into the hearts and souls of two young lovers on the rollercoaster of love and life, it’s a heartfelt film about love and how Cupid’s arrows pierces the hearts of those who want to love but are hopelessly lost on their search for meaning and understanding, and revered conquerors of love celebrating its joy and anguish.
+An honest and sincere journey into the hearts and souls of two young lovers on the rollercoaster of love and life, it’s a heartfelt film about love and how Cupid’s arrows pierce the hearts of those who want to love but are hopelessly lost in their search for meaning and understanding, and revered conquerors of love celebrating its joy and anguish.

 Well done on a great film.
 Where did you meet and did you know then that you would become team up as actors and writers?

 Thank you so much, we really appreciate your feedback.
 We met on the set of 7de Laan in 2009.
 We worked together for five years and in the process discovered that we shared the same passion for storytelling and the film industry.
 We then started a production company, and developed and wrote Pad na jou Hart which was released in February 2014.